 Main Duties and Responsibilities

-2. Make recommendations regarding suitability of treatment, collaborative interventions, appropriateness and priority of referrals, and alternative referral options for those cases not deemed suitable for the CaPS such as, liaising with GP¿s, NHS community mental health teams, other clinicians and other university colleagues involved in the pastoral care, crisis management and mental health provision at the University.
+- Make recommendations regarding the suitability of interventions, appropriateness and priority of referrals; consider alternative referral options for those cases not deemed suitable for the University Counselling Service.
+This may involve liaising with GPs, NHS community mental health teams, other clinicians and other university colleagues involved in pastoral care, crisis management and mental health provision.

-3. To undertake psychologically based risk assessment and risk management for relevant students and provide advice on the psychological aspects of risk to the multi-disciplinary team.
+- To undertake mental health risk assessment and risk management for relevant students and provide advice on the psychological aspects of risk to the multi-disciplinary team.

-4. To undertake a range of psychological therapeutic interventions, drawing on a range of psychological models, and employing a range of modalities (individual/ groups) adapted and tailored to the needs of the student, and in line with current evidence-based practice.
+- To undertake a range of therapeutic interventions, drawing on a range of psychological models, and employing a range of modalities (individual/ groups) adapted and tailored to the needs of the student, and in line with current evidence-based practice.

-5. To communicate written and orally in a skilled and sensitive manner, information concerning the assessment, formulation and psychological treatment plans of clients and to monitor and evaluate progress during the course of treatment.
+- To communicate written and orally in a skilled and sensitive manner, information concerning the assessment and treatment plans of clients and to monitor and evaluate progress during the course of treatment.

-7. In collaboration with the service director and other colleagues, contribute to the development of university strategies, policies and practices, which ensure a healthier learning and working environment for students and staff, this includes holding responsibility for specific areas of service development and delivery.
+- In collaboration with the Clinical Leads and other colleagues, contribute to the development of strategies, policies and practices, which ensure a healthier learning and working environment for students and staff.

 Knowledge, Qualifications, Skills and Experience

-A4 Evidence of continuing CPD as recommended by BPS and HCPS.
+A5 Evidence of continuing professional development as recommended by professional body.